NAT vs PAT

 - NAT: Suitable for scenarios where a direct mapping of IP addresses is needed.

-- PAT: Ideal for conserving public IP addresses by allowing multiple devices to share a single public IP address.
+- PAT: Ideal for conserving public IP addresses by allowing multiple devices to share one public IP address.

 No comments: